ijeomalouisa/AMAZON-E-COMMERCE-SALES/README.md

   12. Check how many products have fewer than 1,000 reviews
   13. Which categories have product with teh hest discounts
   14. To identify the top 5 products in terms of rating and number of reviews combined
+  ##### Task 2: Dashboard Creation
+  *    To use the cleare dataset and pivot outputs and build an Excel dashboard to unleash beautiful creativity

 #### Data Clearning (Excel):
+The dataset undergo a cleaning section where from the Data menu; table/range, the data was loaded to the power query